kus/cs2-modded-server/README.md

 `rsync -rhavz --exclude "._*" --exclude ".DS_Store" --partial --progress --stats ./addons/ /Users/kus/dev/personal/counter-strike/cs2-modded-server/game/csgo/addons/`

 If you are on Windows, from the [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp/releases) with runtime zip, you need to copy the `api`,`bin`, `dotnet` folders from the `/addons/counterstrikesharp` folder to`game/csgo/addons/windows/counterstrikesharp` in this repo.

+### Enable K4 Arenas

+K4 Arenas requires a MySQL database (5.2 or higher) to function.
+Setting up a MySQL Database is outside the scope of this repo.

+You can set one up yourself or use a hosted one (there are also some free options such as [https://www.freemysqlhosting.net/](https://www.freemysqlhosting.net/) [https://www.db4free.net/](https://www.db4free.net/) but reliability isn't guaranteed).

+Once you have the connection details; on your server go here `game/csgo/addons/counterstrikesharp/configs/plugins/K4-Arenas` (/home/steam/cs2/game/csgo/addons/counterstrikesharp/configs/plugins/K4-Arenas on Linux) and open the file `K4-Arenas.json` and add them to `"database-settings"`.

+Restart your server.

 ### Enable advertisements